Avg. Base Salary (USD)

 What Do Quantitative Researchers Do?

 Quantitative researchers analyze compiled data to develop improvements to existing business models and/or develop and implement new business models.
 These researchers work in a variety of fields, especially in science and finance.
 They often collaborate with data scientists, researchers, engineers, and other experts with the shared goal of solving business challenges in a constantly changing market; these collaborative efforts are usually called a research team.
 Quantitative researchers are …Read more

-Identify tactics to reduce noise in data and increase rigor of analyses.
+- Identify tactics to reduce noise in data and increase rigor of analyses.

-Create and utilize statistical tools, models, and algorithms to answer questions and detect trends.
+- Create and utilize statistical tools, models, and algorithms to answer questions and detect trends.

 What is the highest pay for Quantitative Researchers?

 Our data indicates that the highest pay for a Quantitative Researcher is $165k / year